cya-nyde/CTF-Writeups/THM/blue.md

 ### Research online how to convert a shell to meterpreter shell in metasploit.
 What is the name of the post module we will use?

 - *ctrl + z* to background session after initial foothold on target
-- `search shell to meterpreter` to find module to stabilize shell
+- `search type:post shell to meterpreter` to find module to stabilize shell

-> The module to use is called **
+> The module to use is called **post/multi/manage/shell_to_meterpreter**

+### Select this (use MODULE_PATH).
+Show options, what option are we required to change?

+> The option that needs to be set is **SESSION**

+- Confirm access level using `getsystem`
+   - Should be running as SYSTEM
+- List running processes using `ps`
+- Migrate to a process with NT AUTHORITY\SYSTEM with `migrate *process id*`

+## Cracking

+### Within our elevated meterpreter shell, run the command 'hashdump'.
+This will dump all of the passwords on the machine as long as we have the correct privileges to do so.
+What is the name of the non-default user?